 Rape and Domestic Violence: Sexual assault, including rape, is a crime.
 There is no specific law against spousal rape.
 Sexual assault involving a dangerous weapon or serious physical or psychological harm to the victim is punishable by a maximum nine years’ imprisonment in Chuuk and 10 years’ imprisonment in the other three states, and a maximum fine of $20,000 (the U.S. dollar is the national currency) in Kosrae and $10,000 in the other states.
 If neither a dangerous weapon nor serious physical harm is involved, the assault is punishable in all states by a maximum five years’ imprisonment and a fine.
-Due to social stigma, such crimes were underreported, and authorities prosecuted few cases.
-The police academy curriculum included programs to train police officers to recognize the problem.
+Due in part to social stigma, such crimes were underreported, and authorities prosecuted few cases.
 According to police and women’s groups, there were several reports of physical and sexual assaults against women, both citizens and foreigners, outside the family context.

-There were no governmental facilities to provide shelter and support to women in abusive situations.
-Chuuk has a private facility for women, funded by a foreign government.
-In Yap a multipurpose facility, including a shelter, was under construction.
-The Pohnpei Department of Public Safety’s program of domestic violence education included a hotline and training of police officers to handle domestic violence cases.
+There are no governmental facilities to provide shelter and support to women in abusive situations.
+The Pohnpei Department of Public Safety’s program of domestic violence included a hotline to handle domestic violence cases.

 Sexual Harassment: The law does not prohibit sexual harassment, and anecdotal reports suggested it occurred.

 Discrimination: Women have equal rights under the law, including the right to own property, and there were no institutional barriers to education or employment for women.
-The largest employers were the national and state governments, and female employees received equal pay for equal work.
-Societal discrimination against women continued, however, and cultural mores encouraged differential treatment for women.
-Nonetheless, women were active and increasingly successful in private business.
-For example a number of women ran successful retail businesses in all four states.
+The largest employers were the national and state governments, and they paid female employees equal pay for equal work.
+Societal discrimination against women continued, however, and cultural mores encouraged discriminatory treatment for women.

 Birth Registration: A child acquires citizenship if at least one parent is a citizen.
 Individual states maintain birth records.
 Kosrae State requires registration within two weeks after a birth.
 In the other three states, registration takes place for hospital births, but on remote outer islands, there were no hospitals, and authorities do not register children until and unless they come to a main island for education.